feamster/COS461-Public/assignments/assignment3/README.md

 ## Submission

-Submit your completed `Assignment3_Notebook.ipynb` file on CS Dropbox here: https://dropbox.cs.princeton.edu/COS461_S2019/Assignment-3-TCP-Congestion-Control-and-Bufferbloat.
+Submit your completed `Assignment4_Notebook.ipynb` file on CS Dropbox here: https://dropbox.cs.princeton.edu/COS461_S2019/Assignment-4-Passive-Network-Measurement.
 Submit only once for both partners.
 Remember to put your names and netids in the marked location at the top of the file.
-Also submit a `partners.txt` file that contains only your netIDs, one per line.

-#### Acknowledgement
-This assignment is modeled after a [similar assignment](http://web.stanford.edu/class/cs244/pa1.html) at Stanford University.